Alger Hiss: Accusation of espionage

-On August 3, 1948, Whittaker Chambers, a former Communist Party member, appeared before the House Committee on Un-American Activities (HUAC) to denounce Alger Hiss.
+On August 3, 1948, Whittaker Chambers, a former Communist Party member, appeared before the House Un-American Activities Committee (HUAC) to denounce Alger Hiss.
 A senior editor at Time magazine, Chambers had written a scathingly satirical editorial critical of the Yalta agreements.
-Chambers asserted that he had known Hiss as a member of "an underground organization of the United States Communist Party" in the 1930s.

-The group, which Chambers called the "Ware Group", had been organized by agriculturalist Harold Ware, an American communist intent on organizing black and white tenant farmers in the American South against exploitation and debt peonage by the cotton industry (Ware had died in 1935).
+The group, which Chambers called the "Ware Group," had been organized by agriculturalist Harold Ware, an American communist intent on organizing black and white tenant farmers in the American South against exploitation and debt peonage by the cotton industry (Ware had died in 1935).
 According to Chambers, "the purpose of this group at that time was not primarily espionage.
 Its original purpose was the communist infiltration of the American government.
 But espionage was certainly one of its eventual objectives."
 As journalist and author Tim Weiner points out, "This was a crucial point.
 Infiltration and invisible political influence were immoral, but arguably not illegal.
 Espionage was treason, traditionally punishable by death.
 The distinction was not lost on the cleverest member of HUAC, Congressman Richard Nixon....
 He had been studying the FBI's files for five months, courtesy of J. Edgar Hoover.
 Nixon launched his political career in hot pursuit of Hiss and the alleged secret Communists of the New Deal."